winglang/winglibs/slack/README.md

 When prompted, paste the Bot User OAuth Token you copied earlier.

-Next lets run the following command to deploy our app to AWS.
+Next, let's run the following command to deploy our app to AWS.

 ```sh
 wing compile -t tf-aws